x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 # View members of a dynamic distribution group in Exchange Online

 Use Exchange Online PowerShell to view the list of recipients for a Dynamic Distribution group (DDG).
 You can't view members of a dynamic distribution in the Exchange admin center (EAC).

-Do not use the old method of viewing members.
+Do not use the old procedure for viewing members.
+The old procedure returns all users that satisfy the DDG filters at the time you run the command.
+The calculated list of members that are stored on the DDG object are not returned.

 >[!Important]